-Bilateral hydronephrosis is the enlargement (distention) of the urine collecting structures and pelvis of both kidneys.
+Bilateral hydronephrosis is the enlargement of the parts of the kidney that collect urine.
 Bilateral means both sides.

-Bilateral hydronephrosis occurs when urine is unable to drain from the kidney down the ureters into the bladder.
-Hydronephrosis is not itself a disease, but rather a physical result of whatever disease is keeping urine from draining out of the kidneys, ureters, and bladder.
+Bilateral hydronephrosis occurs when urine is unable to drain from the kidney into the bladder.
+Hydronephrosis is not itself a disease.
+It occurs as a result of a problem that prevents urine from draining out of the kidneys, ureters, and bladder.

 Disorders associated with bilateral hydronephrosis include:

 - Acute bilateral obstructive uropathy - sudden blockage of the kidneys

 - Bladder outlet obstruction - blockage of the bladder that does not allow drainage

 - Chronic bilateral obstructive uropathy - a gradual blockage of the kidneys

 - Posterior urethral valves - flaps on the urethra that causes poor emptying of the bladder (in boys)